rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 ### Capacity Of The Distinct Channels

-Our cascade consists of two physical processes, production events and degradation events.
+Our cascade consists of two types of processes, production events and degradation events.
 Here we discuss the capacity of these processes.

 The first process